LionRoar/Head-First-Design-Patterns-PHP/README.md

 ---

+>6.
+Design Principle : The Dependency Inversion Principle
+> Depend upon abstraction.
+Do not depend upon concrete classes.

-### **Dependency Inversion Principle**
+#### **Dependency Inversion Principle**

  `Depend upon abstractions.
 Do not depend upon concrete classes.`

----

-* __You should Depend upon abstraction Not upon an implementation .__

-* __High-level components should not depend on low-level components they should both depend on abstractions__.
+* High-level components should not depend on low-level components; rather, they should _both_ depend on abstractions.

 * Instantiation is an activity that should not be in public and can often lead to coupling problems.

 * `new` keyword __===__ an Implementation _(not an Interface)_.

-* __IDENTIFY WHAT CHANGES__.

-* Factories (encapsulate) handle details of object creation.

-* **Factory method** relays on inheritance and delegates the object creation to subclasses which implements the factory method and create concrete objects.

-* **Factory method** lets subclasses decide what class instantiate not because it allows rather than it does not know the product .
+* Factory method lets subclasses decide what class instantiate not because it allows rather than it does not know the product .

 * **Strive for guidelines** `The following guidelines can help you avoid OO designs that violate the Dependency Inversion Principle` :

-1. **No** variable should hold reference for a concrete class.
- `If you use new you’ll be holding a reference to a concrete class.
-  Use a factory to get around that`
+    1. **No variable should hold reference for a concrete class.** If you use `new` you’ll be holding a reference to a concrete class, Use a factory to get around that

-1. **No** class should derive form concrete class. `If you derive from a concrete class, you’re depending on a concrete class.
-Derive from an abstraction, like an interface or an abstract class`
+    1. **No class should derive form concrete class.** If you derive from a concrete class, you’re depending on a concrete class.
+Derive from an abstraction, like an interface or an abstract class.

-1. **No** method should override method on base class if so then the base class not really an abstraction. `If you override an implemented method, then your base class wasn’t really an abstraction to start with.
-Those methods implemented in the base class are meant to be shared by all your subclasses.`
+    1. **No method should override method on base class.** if so then the base class not really an abstraction.
+If you override an implemented method, then your base class wasn’t really an abstraction to start with.
+Those methods implemented in the base class are meant to be shared by all your subclasses.

 ---